vikejs/vike/readme.md

 ## Features

-- **Do-one-thing-do-it-well Tool.** You keep control over your stack and `vite-plugin-ssr` works with any view framework (Vue, React, ...), any view library (Vuex, React Router, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
+- **Do-One-Thing-Do-It-Well Tool.** You control your stack; `vite-plugin-ssr` works with any view framework (Vue, React, ...), any view library (Vuex, React Router, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
-- **Render Control.** *You* control how your pages are rendered & hydrated, enabling you to easily integrate with tools such as Vue Router, React Router, Vuex, Redux, and use any Vue version you want.
+- **Render Control.** You control how your pages are rendered & hydrated; you can easily integrate tools such as Vue Router, React Router, Vuex, Redux, and use any Vue version you want.
-- **Simple & Flexible Routing.**: Supports Filesystem Routing for basic needs, Route Strings for parameterized routes, and Route Functions for full flexibility.
+- **Routing.**: Supports Filesystem Routing for basic needs, Route Strings for simple parameterized routes, Vue Router / React Router for nested client-side routes, and Route Functions for full flexibility.
 - **Pre-render / SSG / Static Websites.** Deploy your app to a static host by pre-rendering your pages.
 - **Scalable.** Thanks to Vite's lazy transpiling, Vite apps can scale to thousands of modules with no hit on dev speed.
 - **Fast Production Cold Start.** Your pages' server-side code is lazy loaded so that adding pages doesn't increase cold start.
 - **Code Splitting.** Each page loads only the browser-side code it needs.
-- **Simple Design**: Simple overall architecture for a smaller & more robust tool.
+- **Simple Architecture.** Resulting in a small & robust tool.

 <br/><br/>